-Sturdy, light-weight luggage is your best friend in travel.
+Sturdy, lightweight carry on luggage is your best friend in travel.
 However, most people don’t realize how important it is to invest in the right carry-on luggage until they are met with some suitcase-related disaster on one of their trips.
-Avoid the traveling trauma, and the trial and error of finding just the right roll-aboard suitcase, with these luggage tips from an experienced traveler who definitely learned the significance of a proper bag the hard way.
+Avoid the traveling trauma, and the trial and error of finding just the right roll-aboard suitcase, with these luggage tips from an experienced traveler who learned the importance of a proper bag the hard way.

 These days, I travel with my old faithful, a 5-year-old cute purple Ricardo Elite roll-aboard suitcase.
 Ricardo sent me this bag to try and I would never give it back.
 The luggage is incredibly light weight, rolls easily on four wheels and is a nice combination of hard-sided and soft cloth.
 The best feature: a zippered front pocket that is just the right size for my travel laptop and iPad.
 It’s easy to zip open and retrieve the electronics before going through TSA security and again before I stuff the suitcase in the overhead bin.